bgrainger/magic.lambda.mysql/README.md

 [![Build status](https://travis-ci.org/polterguy/magic.lambda.mysql.svg?master)](https://travis-ci.org/polterguy/magic.lambda.mysql)

-These are the MySQL data adapters for [Magic](https://github.com/polterguy/magic).
-This adapter allow you to provide a semantic lambda structure to its slots, which in turn will dynamically create a MySQL dialect SQL statement for you, for all basic types of SQL statements.
+This is the MySQL data adapter for [Magic](https://github.com/polterguy/magic).
+This project allows you to provide a semantic lambda structure to its slots, which in turn will dynamically create a MySQL dialect SQL statement for you, for all basic types of CRUD SQL statements.
 In addition, it provides slots to open a MySQL database connection, and such, to allow you to declare your own SQL statements, to be executed towards a MySQL database.
-Slots this project encapsulates are as follows.
+Slots this project contains are as follows.

 * __[mysql.connect]__ - Connects to a database, either taking an entire connection string, or a reference to a configuration connection string.
 * __[mysql.create]__ - Creates a single record in the specified table.